Somerset Council continues to work alongside emergency services

 Additional advice for residents

-Anyone worried about flooding or impacted by flooding can find advice and guidance via the Council’s Flooding information and advice page.
+Advice and guidance can be found on the Council’s Flooding information and advice page.

 If there is serious risk to life due to flooding always call 999.

-Anyone needing to leave their home due to flooding is reminded to take any medication they may need with them.
+Anyone leaving their home due to flooding should take any required medication with them.

 Do not drive through flood water.
-More information about safety during floods on the road can be found on Somerset Road Safety’s Adverse weather conditions page.
+More information is available on Somerset Road Safety’s Adverse weather conditions page.

 Reporting problems

-To report flooding on a road or blocked drains on a road, use the report a problem on a road form.
+To report flooding or blocked drains on a road, use the report a problem on a road form.

-If your property is owned by the Council and has been affected by flooding, please visit the Housing repairs page or call 0300 123 2224.
+If your property is owned by the Council and has been affected, visit the Housing repairs page or call 0300 123 2224.

 Stay up to date